Stoicism was born on the porch of Zeno, but it can be used in the concrete jungle.

 The Stoic Reading and Resources List:

-(Note from Tim: I have bolded my favorites, the first two from Seneca)
+(Note from Tim: I have bolded my favorites, the first three from Seneca)

 Posted on: April 13, 2009.